Pistonball¶

 (0, 255) |

-Pistonball uses the chipmunk physics engine, and are thus the physics are about as realistic as in the game Angry Birds.
+Pistonball uses the chipmunk physics engine, so the physics are about as realistic as in the game Angry Birds.

 Keys a and d control which piston is selected to move (initially the rightmost piston is selected) and keys w and s move the piston in the vertical direction.